Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: Introduction

-In spite of powerful tools developed within ISS theory for ODEs, ISS property is often too restrictive in practical systems, since in many cases boundedness of their trajectories is not guaranteed in the presence of inputs, or their trajectories grow to infinity for large enough inputs.
-Such a situation is usual in biochemical processes, population dynamics and traffic flows etc. due to saturation and limitations in actuators and processing rates.
+In spite of powerful tools developed within ISS theory for ODEs, requirement of an ISS property is often too restrictive for practical systems, since in many cases boundedness of their trajectories is not guaranteed in the presence of inputs, i.e. their trajectories grow to infinity for inputs of large enough (but finite) magnitude.
+Such a situation is usual in biochemical processes, population dynamics, traffic flows etc. due to saturation and limitations in actuators and processing rates.
 Such systems are never ISS, but many of them enjoy a weaker robustness property, called integral input-to-state stability (iISS) \cite{Son98}.
 In \cite{ASW00} a Lyapunov type necessary and sufficient condition for an ODE system to be iISS has been proved.
-In \cite{ITOTAC06,ItJ09,IJD13,ANGSGiISS,KaJ12} small-gain theorems for interconnections whose subsystems are not necessarily ISS have been developed.
+In \cite{Ito06,ItJ09,IJD13,AnA07,KaJ12} small-gain theorems for interconnections whose subsystems are not necessarily ISS have been developed.

 It is well-known that for linear ODE systems the notions of ISS and iISS coincide.
 In \cite{Son98} it was proved by a direct construction of an iISS Lyapunov function, that bilinear ODE systems with Hurwitz autonomous matrices are always iISS, although many of them are not ISS.
 Bilinear systems have allowed us to understand a basic class of pure iISS systems and provided clues to dealing with more complicated iISS systems \cite{Son98,Ito10}.